walkerofthesky/web-homework/NOTES.md

 2. Add a user interface to allow entry of new transactions.
 I decided to use Material UI to speed up the process for common elements, like the dialog, buttons and form fields.
 It has been a while since I used GraphQL, so I had to spend some time looking how to do things.
 It will come back to me as I use it more.
 I left out editing and removing transactions at this point for sake of time.

-3. Allow users to edit existing transactions.
+3. Allow users to edit and delete existing transactions.
 This included backend and frontend work.
+Went with `window.confirm` for speed before performing a delete operation, but would replace it with a modal with more time.